“Look,” she said.

 “I don’t know,” I said, “but if feels familiar.”

 I crawled in.
 Sailor followed me.
-Once clear of the door, there was enough space overhead for us to walk upright along a smooth concrete passageway.
+Once clear of the door, we crawled along the tunnel, which opened up so that there was enough space for us to walk upright along a smooth concrete passageway.
 The lights lining the corridor flickered on in their sconces.

 It didn’t occur to me that someone knew we were there, and flipped a switch.
 I felt oddly comfortable in the passageway, the same way one feels when visiting the home of an old friend.
 It was then that I remembered Sailor’s family had vacationed in these mountains years before.
 We walked slowly, side by side.